snowkelus/jackfrost/README.md

-# Jackfrost Technology and soon to be added to Open Patents..
+# Jackfrost Technology | Open Patents | Snowkelus - RFC 0001

 * Project Jackfrost is a Filesystem Service or Technology used to map Files on the Windows, MacOSX and even Linux..